Skip to main content

 You can call ${getDataExtension(guest.dataExtensions, "ext1", "MemberCardCategory", "not-available")} in the Attribute value field to access the value for MemberCardCategory and include it in the output.

-After saving your changes, we recommend that you test the audience export to make sure that the JavaScript computation is successful.
+After updating the fields, make sure to Save your changes.
+Then, test the audience export to verify that the JavaScript computation is successful.